 Daily Journal Project Helps Students Focus on Their Futures

-Milton Hershey School houseparents Eric and Ashley Bennett have integrated this year’s Opening of School theme, Our Future in Focus, into their student home activities.
+Milton Hershey School houseparents Eric and Ashley Bennett have integrated this year’s Opening of School theme, Our Future in Focus, into their student home activities including a daily journal project.
 They plan to use the theme as a guidepost to explore various careers and leaders that have shaped history.

 “This year’s theme has created engaging conversations about various vocations,” Eric said.
 “We started out talking about what students want to be when they grow up, but it has evolved to students now asking questions about job requirements for various careers.”

 A school-wide initiative, The Compass Project, encourages students to develop character and leadership skills through classroom and student home lessons.
 The curriculum challenges students to reach their greatest leadership potential.

 As a long-term student home project, the Bennetts have asked their Middle Division girls to use their journals as a method of daily self-reflection; an extension of The Compass Project.